Cloud-SPAN/cloud-admin-guide-2-managing-aws-instances/_episodes/02-instances-management-tasks.md

 - Alternatively, you may try first all of the steps above except **rebooting** the instance.
 It has worked for us.
 We believe the benefit of rebooting the instance is the cleaning/deleting of any previous `ssh` requests enqueued somewhere waiting to be served.

 **The other scenario** where `Connection timed out /Connection refused` messages may be displayed is when an instance is to be accessed by the end user (after the instance has been configured and is running).
 In this case, it is the configuration of the server the end user is connected to gain access to the Internet.
-The server is blocking `ssh` communication, either from the end user, `ssh` client to reach the instance or from the instance SSH server to reach the end user machine, or both.
+The server is blocking `ssh` communication, either from the end user `ssh` client to reach the instance or from the instance SSH server to reach the end user machine, or both.
 If you have a mobile phone handy, turn on the "Mobile Hotspot" WiFi, ask the end user to connect to it, and then to connect to the instance.
 If this works, the end user needs to ask the IT department responsible for the server to solve the issue.

 ### WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED

 The error behind this message has also to do with accessing and instance with `ssh`.
-It used happened to us and happened to a workshop participant whose instance was created, deleted and created again with the same name.
+It used to happen to us and happened to a workshop participant whose instance was created, deleted and created again with the same name.

 The participant was sent the login key file the first time the instance was created.
 We then deleted the instance (instance321 in the file listing in [Section 7.
 Unforseen Instance Management](#7-unforseen-instance-management) for not seeing any progress).
 The participant asked the instance to be created again.
 We created the instance again using the same name and send the participant the new login key file.
 When using `ssh` to login to the newly created instance, the participant got that message.